Learning path Dutch Labour Law and HRM for contemporary management (in English)

 When reporting sick, the key is: what can the employee still do instead of what can’t he do?
 In this workshop, explore how to have a good conversation in equality about the mutual interests, needs and wishes with attention to the employee's self-motivation and own responsibility.

 In this workshop we deal with:

-- • Creating problem analysis and Plan of Approach (‘Plan van Aanpak’), process management and guidance in the resuming of work by the employee.
-The Labour Market Balance Act (WAB) will apply from 1 January 2020, what are its consequences?
+- Creating problem analysis and Plan of Approach (‘Plan van Aanpak’), process management and guidance in the resuming of work by the employee.
+Consequences of the Labour Market Balance Act (WAB).

 - Working conditions: rules for RI&E, home and telecommuting places, protective equipment and disease prevention; setting up a vitality policy at all levels (for the individual, the team and the organization).
 Sustainable Employability Policy: what does it consist of and how do you develop it, with which stakeholders?

-€ 795, excluding VAT, including reading materials, per workshop / module.
+€ 795, excluding VAT, including reading materials, lunch, tea/coffee.

 If your branch, professional or network organization has a cooperation agreement with us, a discount may apply.
 Indicate this under remarks during registration, stating the organization.

 “The course was extremely useful - I feel a lot more informed and confident to purse matters in the workplace.
 I like the approach - not 'death by powerpoint'!
 Was never boring.
 About the trainer: 10/10, very easy to listen to, engaging and relaxed.
 I like the inclusion of group experience and advice too."- Janine Smith, Sofis